aws-samples/serverless-samples/apigw-log-analytic/README.md

 Enter the following parameters for deployment:

-- Stack Name: Use if for stack name.
-For example apgwaccesslogs.
+- Stack Name: Use it for stack name.
+For example, apgwaccesslogs.
-- ProjectName: Use the project name without '-Admins'.
+- ProjectName: use the project name without '-Admins'.
 Ensure it matches the one created in the Prerequisites section 6.
-- DataRefreshFrequency: You can leave as default (every 10 minutes) or customize it based on your requirement.
+- DataRefreshFrequency: leave as default (every 10 minutes) or customize it based on your requirement.

 ![deployment](./assets/apigw-log-analytic-deployment1.jpg)

 ![deployment](./assets/apigw-log-analytic-deployment2.jpg)

-Wait a couple of minutes for the deployment to complete.
-Once the stack has been successfully created, copy the Amazon Resource Names (ARNs) of the Firehose stream and S3 bucket from the output.
+Wait for a couple of minutes for the deployment to complete.
+After creating the stack, copy the ARNs of the Firehose stream and S3 bucket from the output.
 These resource ARNs are required for the next steps in configuring API Gateway access logging.

 ![deployment](./assets/apigw-log-analytic-deployment3.jpg)

 ## Authorize Amazon QuickSight to access your Amazon S3 bucket

-1. Followthe instructions to authorize Amazon QuickSight to access API Gateway S3 access logs.
+1. Follow the instructions to allow Amazon QuickSight to access API Gateway S3 access logs.
 2. Select the S3 access logs bucket created and Finish and Save.

 ![Pre-requisites1](./assets/apigw-log-analytic-qs-security.jpg)